-Keshi pearls were typically considered to be by-products of pearl cultivation.
+Keshi pearls were considered to be by-products of pearl cultivation.
 Their irregular forms are given new life, value and meaning in Mariko's work.
-Like natural works of art, their sculptural shapes contrast beautifully with the designers minimal structures.
+These sculptural shapes contrast beautifully with the designers minimal structures.

 Tahitian pearl oysters cultivate sumptuous black pearls.
 Ranging from green to navy in tone, these kaleidoscopic pearls can be somewhat dream like.